Geetanjali17Nayak/NestFinder---A-Home-Discovery-Platform/README.md

 - **Authentication**: [JSON Web Tokens (JWT)](https://jwt.io/) & [bcrypt](https://www.npmjs.com/package/bcrypt) for password hashing
 - **Email**: [Nodemailer](https://nodemailer.com/) for the contact form integration.

+## API Overview

+The backend server is built with Node.js, Express, and Apollo Server, offering a hybrid API structure that combines REST endpoints with a powerful GraphQL API.

+### REST API

+The REST API handles core functionalities that don't require the flexibility of GraphQL, such as:

+-   **User Authentication**: Endpoints like `/api/users/register` and `/api/users/login` manage user sign-up and sign-in processes.
+-   **User & Property Management**: Standard CRUD operations for user profiles and property listings.

+### GraphQL API

+The GraphQL endpoint (typically at `/graphql`) is the core of the application's real-time and data-intensive features.

+-   **Real-time Subscriptions**: Leverages WebSockets to provide instant updates to clients.
+Property owners are notified immediately of new booking requests, and admins receive real-time notifications for new user registrations.
+-   **Data Fetching**: Allows the frontend to query for complex, nested data structures in a single request, perfect for fetching detailed property information.

 ## 🚀 Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.